zencart/documentation/Developer_Documentation/1.6/code_docs/catalog_listing_boxes/formatter_classes.md

 ## Defining Formatters

-Formatter are defined as part of the $this->outputLayout definition in the initQueryAndLayout method of a listing box class.
+Formatters are defined as part of the $this->outputLayout definition in the initQueryAndLayout method of a listing box class.

 e.g.